MRCP2-4284

 A COPD patient arrives at the ER with a 2.2 cm simple pneumothorax.
 What is the best course of action for management?

-What is the most appropriate management for the patient’s sister?
+What is the appropriate management for this patient?

 MRCP2-4261